Barcelona

 The Sofitel that chose the beach over the Rambla, and owns its status as a beachside address in Barcelona.

 The Sofitel Barcelona Skipper occupies a contemporary building on the Avenida Litoral, facing the Barceloneta beach.
-We're far from the Passeig de Gràcia, and that's precisely the idea: a beachside address fifteen minutes by taxi from the Barri Gòtic, with rooftop pool and rooms overlooking the Mediterranean.
+We are far from the Passeig de Gràcia, and that's precisely the idea: a beachside address fifteen minutes by taxi from the Barri Gòtic, with rooftop pool and rooms overlooking the Mediterranean.
 The interiors play the classic Sofitel card, light marble, blonde wood, French design furniture without excess.
-Service is professional, the clientele mixes weekend couples and executives on seminars.
-From 410 € a night, we pay for the view and the front-of-sea location, not the historic cachet.
+The service is professional, the clientele mixes weekend couples and executives on seminars.
+From 410 € a night, we pay for the view and the front-of-sea location, not the historic charm.
 The hotel works well for those who want to combine beach and city, less so for those seeking the Catalan soul ✨

 What makes this hotel unique